cran-task-views/Cluster/Cluster.md

 -   Package `r pkg("clusterCrit")` computes various
     clustering validation or quality criteria and partition comparison indices.
+-   Package `r pkg("clusterMI")` provides tools to cluster incomplete observations by addressing the missing values issue using multiple imputation.
+The package supports different imputation methods, six clustering methods (distances-based or model-based) as well as the use of custom methods and partition pooling via a non-negative matrix factorization based method.
 -   For cluster validation package `r pkg("clusterRepro")` tests the reproducibility of a cluster.
 Package
     `r pkg("clv")` contains popular internal and external